velovix/awesome.volume-widget/README.md

   The default is `5`.
 - **device**: The device to control.
 The default is "Master", which will work for ALSA but not PulseAudio.
-When using PulseAudio, "devices" in this case refer to "sinks".
-You probably want "0" as your device.
+When using PulseAudio, "devices" in this case refer to "sinks", which are represented by indexes.
+You probably want 0 as your device.
 You can take a look at your available sinks with `pacmd list-sinks`.

 The following is an example configuration:

 ```
 local volume = volume_widget:new({
     backend="pulseaudio",
-    device="0",
+    device=0,
     step=2})
 ```